A procedure for computing the log canonical threshold of a binomial ideal: Pseudo-resolution

-Note that if $\mathfrak{a}$ is a monomial (resp. general binomial) ideal then after a combinatorial blowing up $W'\to W$ then the total transform of $\mathfrak{a}$ is again a monomial (resp. general binomial) ideal.
+Note that if $\mathfrak{a}$ is a monomial (resp. m-binomial) ideal then after a combinatorial blowing up $W'\to W$ the total transform of $\mathfrak{a}$ is again a monomial (resp. m-binomial) ideal.
 In fact this is also true for any regular subdivision $\Sigma'$ of $\Sigma$, even if $\Sigma'$ is not obtained by a sequence of star subdivisions.

-If $a=(a_1,\ldots,a_m)\in\mathbb{Z}^m$ and $\sigma\in\Sigma$ is a cone with $\sigma(1)=\{v_{i_1},\ldots,v_{i_r}\}$ then we denote $a_{\sigma}=(a_{i_1},\ldots,a_{i_r})\in\mathbb{Z}^r$. \begin{Definition} We say that an irreducible binomial $f=v^{\beta^{+}}-uv^{\beta^{-}}$, with $\beta\in\mathbb{Z}^m$, is a hyperbolic equation if for every cone $\sigma\in\Sigma$ then either $\beta^{+}_{\sigma}=0$ or $\beta^{-}_{\sigma}=0$.
+If $a=(a_1,\ldots,a_m)\in\mathbb{Z}^m$ and $\sigma\in\Sigma$ is a cone with $\sigma(1)=\{v_{i_1},\ldots,v_{i_r}\}$ then we denote $a_{\sigma}=(a_{i_1},\ldots,a_{i_r})\in\mathbb{Z}^r$. \begin{Definition} We say that an irreducible binomial $f=v^{\beta^{+}}-uv^{\beta^{-}}$, with $\beta\in\mathbb{Z}^m$, is a \emph{hyperbolic equation} if for every cone $\sigma\in\Sigma$ then either $\beta^{+}_{\sigma}=0$ or $\beta^{-}_{\sigma}=0$.